|

 paths.

-cursor along the route gives an indication of Linear distance, Radio
+Moving the cursor along the route gives an indication of Linear

-Path length and azimuth, Elevation and signal strength at the cursor
+distance, Radio Path length and azimuth, Elevation and signal strength

-location.
-The Radio Link Path Profile to the cursor position is also
+at the cursor location.
+The Radio Link Path Profile to the cursor

 Coverage data from a drawn Route can be saved in